FlexMeasures/flexmeasures/documentation/tut/toy-example-from-scratch.rst

             $ docker stop flexmeasures-tutorial-fm

         .. note:: A tip on Linux/macOS ― You might have the ``docker`` command, but need `sudo` rights to execute it. ``alias docker='sudo docker'`` enables you to still run this tutorial.

+        .. note:: For newer versions of MacOS, port 5000 is in use by default by Control Center.
+You can turn this off by going to System Preferences > Sharing and untick the "Airplay Receiver" box.
+If you don't want to do this for some reason, you can change the host port in the ``docker run`` command to some other port, for example 5001.
+To do this, change ``-p 5000:5000`` in the command to ``-p 5001:5000``.
+If you do this, remember that you will have to go to ``localhost:5001`` in your browser when you want to inspect the FlexMeasures UI.

         .. note:: Got docker-compose?
 You could run this tutorial with 5 containers :) ― Go to :ref:`docker-compose-tutorial`.